About the Artist

 March 2012 - Bristol Festival of Music, Ensemble, First Place with Distinction

-I am currently studying flute at Trinity Laban Conservatoire and am entering into the final year of the BMus course.
+I am currently studying flute at Trinity Laban Conservatoire in the final year of the BMus course.
 This means that I am largely based around the Greenwich area but I take students from any part of London.
 I am a friendly, hardworking and creative individual with a passion for all things music.
 I enjoy all genres and can play and teach anything from contemporary to Baroque and also regularly play other instruments in the flute family (Piccolo, Alto flute and Bansuri).

 From a young age, I was involved with teaching others and sharing my love for music, leading flute ensembles at my school and helping younger students with their studies.
 I then went on to work in a primary school as a lunch time supervisor and have volunteered in church primary groups.